 OUR COMMUNITY IMPACT PARTNERS

-Through Community Impact Grants, United Way of the Brazos Valley is investing $325,000 each year from 2018-2021 to support programs demonstrating measurable impacts in the areas of health, education and financial stability.
+Through Community Impact Grants, United Way of the Brazos Valley is investing $350,000 each year from 2021-2023 to 26 nonprofit support programs demonstrating measurable impacts in the areas of health, education and financial stability.

 THROUGH UNITED WAY…

 Men’s Transitional Living Campus